 The self_training set of tutorials is available in a ZIP file, here, and as individual documents, here.
 There are 32 primary tutorials listed.
 There are also 10 additional tutorials (A1 through A10) covering a variety of topics.
 None of these are needed for the self-training exercise, but some could be useful nevertheless (especially the one titled lunar-earth_pck-fk, if you intend to work with the moon or the earth).

 There is also a SPICE program example provided as a set of tutorials, with one set of charts for each of these languages: Fortran 77, C, IDL and MATLAB.
 (P1 through P4)

 Note that the first document is titled self-training_agenda.
 This shows NAIF's suggestion for how to go through the tutorials, including when to do each programming lesson.

 The suggested agenda may not be the best for you, especially if you are new to SPICE.
 Please read

 In order to do the programming lessons you must download and install the SPICE Toolkit that is correct for your computing environment.
 There are many environments offered: be very careful to pick the one that matches your environment.

 This is the location of the

 programming lessons to use.
-Each of eight lesson pacakges is provided for two programming environments: Unix/Linux/OSX and Windows.
+Each of eight lesson pacakges is provided for two overarching programming environments: Unix/Linux/OSX and Windows.
 Pick the set that is correct for your operating system.
 The lessons are offered in Fortran 77, C, IDL, MATLAB and Python.
-There is an additional set of lessons for use with NAIF's WebGeocalc on-line geometry engine, the use of which does not require any programming.
+There is an additional set of lessons for use with NAIF's WebGeocalc on-line geometry engine (WGC), the use of which does not require any programming.

 Be sure to read and follow the lesson "installation" instructions provided at the bottom of the Programming Lessons webpage, or in the aareadme.txt file found with the lessons.